Designing trajectories in the Earth--Moon system: a Levenberg--Marquardt approach: Acknowledgments

 \section{Acknowledgments}

-This work was supported by LARSyS FCT funding (DOI: 10.54499/LA/P/0083/2020, 10.54499/UIDP/50009/2020, and\\ 10.54499/UIDB/50009/2020), and by NEURASPACE Project, Contract No. 9, under Regulation (EU) 2021/241 of the European Parliament and of the Council of February 12, 2021 and the Portuguese Recovery and Resilience Program (PRR), in component 05-Capitalization and Business Innovation, under Notice No. 425 01/C05-i01/2021 of the Regulation of Mobilizing Agendas/Alliances for re-industrialization.
+This work was supported by LARSyS FCT funding (UID/50009/2025: DOI 10.54499/UID/50009/2025; LA/P/0083/2020: DOI 10.54499/LA/P/0083/2020), and by NEURASPACE Project, Contract No. 9, under Regulation (EU) 2021/241 of the European Parliament and of the Council of February 12, 2021 and the Portuguese Recovery and Resilience Program (PRR), in component 05 - Capitalization and Business Innovation, under Notice No. 425 01/C05-i01/2021 of the Regulation of Mobilizing Agendas/Alliances for re-industrialization.